Finding gadgets like it's 2022

 So you have found an application vulnerable to Log4Shell, but the bypass gadgets are not working, and you did not manage to use a gadget from Ysoserial?
 If you read our last articles on finding Java gadgets you might have found a new one with gadget inspector.
 But what if gadget inspector did not find a valid chain?
 You might stop and be desperate because, as we saw, manual gadget research is not an easy task!

 In this article we will present a new methodology and multiple CodeQL queries to find gadget chains in Java applications.
-We'll explain how to leverage the power of CodeQL to provide an alternative to gadget inspector and to illustrate this we will present a new Java gadget.
+We'll explain how to leverage the power of CodeQL to provide an alternative to gadget inspector and to illustrate this we will present a new Java gadget that we found with our tool QLinspector.

 CodeQL